sketch-hq/date-time-sketchplugin/README.md

 - [Download](https://github.com/BohemianCoding/date-time-sketchplugin/releases/latest) the latest
   release of the plugin
 - Double-click the .zip archive file to extract the plugin
-- Double-click the `data-date-time.sketchplugin` to install the plugin
+- Double-click the `date-time.sketchplugin` to install the plugin

 ### From source